FreeFem/FreeFem-doc/docs/examples/commands_mesh_generation.md

 func ZZ = z;

 int[int] r1=[0,41], r2=[98,98,  99,99, 1,56];
 int[int] r3=[4,12];    // The triangles of uppper surface mesh
-// generated by the triangle in the 2D region of mesh Th of label 4 as label 12. int[int] r4=[4,45];    //  The triangles of lower surface mesh
+// Generated by the triangle in the 2D region of mesh Th of label 4 as label 12. int[int] r4=[4,45];    // The triangles of lower surface mesh
-// generated by the triangle in the 2D region of mesh Th of label 4 as label 45.
+// Generated by the triangle in the 2D region of mesh Th of label 4 as label 45.

 mesh3 Th3=buildlayers( Th, MaxLayer, zbound=[zmin,zmax], region=r1,
                 labelmid=r2, labelup = r3, labeldown = r4 );
 savemesh(Th3,"box2region1hole.mesh");
-// construction of a sphere with TetGen func XX1 = cos(y)*sin(x);
+// Construction of a sphere with TetGen func XX1 = cos(y)*sin(x);
 func YY1 = sin(y)*sin(x);
 func ZZ1 = cos(x);